 Christian or not, an audience with Pope Francis is an emotional experience.
 The current Pope Francis is the 266th pope of the Roman Catholic Church and he holds an audience every Wednesday, where he delivers a speech at the awe-inspiring St. Peter’s Square.
-Getting a ticket to the Papal audience is difficult but you can book a tour with Headout which will give you access to a local guide who will ensure you get a seat in the audience.
+Getting a ticket to the Papal audience is difficult but you can book one right here with Headout!
 In the Holy Week, the significance of the Pope’s address gains immense importance and it is an opportunity of a lifetime!

 2. Enjoy the Via Crucis celebrations at the Colosseum

 On Friday, April 7th 2023, thousands of people will journey to Rome for one the biggest events in Italy - the Via Crucis at the Colosseum.
 On Good Friday of 2023, the Pope will commence his annual Via Crucis pilgrimage starting with a ceremony in front of the Colosseum at 9:15 pm.
 This journey follows Jesus' 14-stage struggle to Mount Calvary, from Pilate's condemnation through His crucifixion and death until He was taken down from the cross and entombed.
 Each year has its own theme inspired by this sacred experience that is depicted in each station visited throughout the eventful evening.